 Through partnerships with more than 20 local high schools in Marin and Sonoma counties, 10,000 Degrees guides high-school seniors and their families through the college selection, application and financial aid process, for both four-year and community colleges.
-The year-long assistance kicks off with an immersive summer program — held virtually recently — that prepares students for the college experience.
+The year-long assistance kicks off with an immersive summer program that prepares students for the college experience.

 One key to 10,000 Degrees' success is its Fellowship program, which provides invaluable support to the students.
 Fellows are recent college graduates, most 10,000 Degrees alumni, who serve as near-peer mentors and are trained to provide deep content expertise in college and financial aid advising.

 Bank of America has supported 10,000 Degrees since 2011, with bank staff volunteering at money management workshops and career night events.
-As part of its $1.25 billion, five-year commitment to advance racial equality and economic opportunity, the bank recently funded a pilot program to help 10,000 Degrees graduates achieve career success via résumé preparation, guidance on internships and advice on networking.
+The bank recently funded a pilot program to help 10,000 Degrees graduates achieve career success via résumé preparation, guidance on internships and advice on networking.
 Based on the experiences of the 230 pilot participants, 10,000 Degrees aims to expand the career program to serve 500 grads per year.